Pakistan anti-terrorism court acquits PM Imran Khan in 2014 Parliament attack case

 Judge Hassan summoned Foreign Minister Qureshi, Defence Minister Pervez Khattak, Education Minister Shafqat Mehmood and Planning Minister Asad Umar at the next hearing on November 12 for indictment.

+Pakistan Awami Tehreek (PAT) worker Mubashir Ali has been acquitted in the case.

-Geo news reported that PAT chairman Tahirul Qadri has been declared a fugitive.
+Canada-based PAT chairman Tahirul Qadri has been declared a fugitive in the case.

+Earlier, the court had granted a permanent exemption to the prime minister from appearance in the case.